 Most potting soils have the necessary nutrients for the right penis cactus care and produce new growth.
 However, to boot growth, you can feed your plant.
 During the trichocereus cactus growing season (or other varieties), apply fertilizer each month using a balanced fertilizer.

 Cacti are slow growers.
 But repotting is still an important part of penis cactus care and other succulents.

 By the time the trichocereus cactus has depleted the nutrients in the soil, it is likely to double in size and needs a larger pot as well as fresh soil.
 To replenish the nutrients, repot your cactus when has grown that much or once a year.

 Common Problems in Penis Cactus Care

 Keep an eye for common problems trichocereus bridgesii monstrose care as well.
 Avoid overwatering, as they are susceptible to fungal diseases which show themselves as black rotted spots.
 Damp soil mix in cold periods also leads to the same problem.

-Whether you have a trichocereus bridgesii monstrose long form or a Bruce’s dragon cactus, you can use these tips to grow a happy and healthy plant.
+Whether you have a trichocereus bridgesii monstrose long form or Bruce’s dragon cactus, you can use these penis cactus care tips to grow a happy and healthy plant.
 Happy cultivating!